-Essential tools for graphic designers are just as important as a scalpel in a surgeon’s hands.
-Without them, your work can become very difficult.
+Essential tools for graphic designers are just as crucial as a scalpel in a surgeon’s hands.
+Without them, yourchallengingme very difficult.

-You might substitute some of them for other possible options, such as the traditional sketch pad for some simple sheets of paper, but try to image how would it feel like to go to your client with a ton of paper sheets in your hand that you may lose or damage on the way, then you try to find where you sketched your ideas and suddenly remember: oh, I forgot my sketches at home.
+You might substitute some of them for other possible options, such as the traditional sketch pad for some simple sheets of paper, but try to imagine how it would feel like to go to your client with a ton of paper sheets in your hand that you may lose or damage on the way.
+You try to find where you sketched your ideas and remember: I forgot my sketches at home.

-You might say: thanks, I really didn’t know that I need a computer to create my art.
-But I must say this is really an essential graphic designer tool.
+You might say: thanks, I didn’t know I needed a computer to create my art.
+But I must say this is an essential graphic designer tool.

-A laptop comes in handy if you are flexible with your location: if you have to design something on the go, if you travel a lot or you have presentations to show – everywhere that you can’t take your desktop computer with you.
+A laptop comes in handy if you are flexible with your location: if you have to design something on the go, travel a lot, or have presentations to show – everywhere that you can’t take your desktop computer with you.

-The cost of a laptop is – from my point of view – the only downside.
-If you want to have a good laptop for your art, it will cost you at least 1.5 times more than a similar desktop computer.
+The cost of a laptop is – from my point of view – thAde.
+If you want a good la for your art, it will cost you at least 1.5 times more than a similar desktop computer.

-As far as the brand you choose for your computer goes, it doesn’t really matter if you’re designing on an Apple or other brand PC, and you can create your amazing design on both desktop or laptop computer.
+Regarding the brand you choose for your computer, it doesn’t matter if you’re designing on an Apple or other brand PC, and you can create your fantastic design on desktop and laptop computers.

-But there are crucial specifications of your design machine that you should take into consideration: memory – RAM, hard disk speed and process speed.
+But there are crucial specifications of your design machine that you should consider: memory – RAM, hard disk speed, and process speed.

 Your perfect graphic design computer should have:

-- Bear minimum of 8 GB of RAM.
-The more RAM you have, the easier it will be for your computer to process multiple tasks at once.
-If you bump up your modern abacus to 16 GB or even to 32 GB of RAM, your creations will really fly by.
+- Bear a minimum of 8 GB of RAM.
+The more RAM you have, the easier it will be for your computer to process multiple tasks simultaneously.
+If you bump up your modern abacus 16 GB or even to 32 GB of RAM, youions will really fly by.

-- Choose a processor with at least 4 cores, it should run on at least 2.0 GHz, but higher clock speed is not the number one indicator for processor performance.
-You should take into account how many actions per clock cycle the processor is capable of.
-I don’t want to go too technical here, but if you purchase a processor with at least 4 cores, you will be just fine.
+- Choose a processor with at least four cores, it should run on at least 2.0 GHz, but higher clock speed is not the number one indicator for processor performance.
+It would be best to consider how many actions per clock cycle the processor can do.
+I don’t want to go too technical here, but you will be fine if you purchase a processor with at least four cores.

-I can’t stress enough how important a good computer display is when dealing with graphic design.
+I can’t stress enough how vital a good computer display is when dealing with graphic design.

-When buying your graphic design computer screen you should look for one that reproduces colors as good as end prints.
+When buying your graphic design computer screen, you should look for one that reproduces colors like end prints.

 Those screens have IPS panel technology.
-Good color reproduction is even more important if you are designing project involving printing such as stationary prints or packaging.
+Accurate color reproduction is even more critical if you design a project involving printing, such as stationary prints or packaging.
 Besides that, IPS panel technology enables you wide viewing angles – colors won’t change no matter the angle you look at the screen.

 Besides IPS, your screen should have 100 coverage of sRGB color space.
-If you’re a designer that primarily with printing labs you should consider Adobe RGB, which has a better representation of colors, especially in cyan-green hues.
+If you’re a designer who primarily works with printing labs, you should consider Adobe RGB, which has a better representation of colors, especially in cyan-green hues.

-Your screen should involve multiple connections, such as: HDMI port, DVI port and DisplayPort 1.2.
+Your screen should involve multiple connections, such as an HDMI port, DVI port, and DisplayPort 1.2.

-Besides hardware, the graphic design software is a crucial design tool for creating your art.
+Besides hardware, graphic design software is crucial for creating your art.

-When choosing the right software you should consider Adobe Creative Cloud, which is the most widely used among designers.
+When choosing the right software, you should consider Adobe Creative Cloud, the most widely used among designers.

-There are many programs developed by Adobe, from creating vector graphic to video editing.
-In the beginning Adobe had one off payment for all their programs, but today they are subscription based.
+Many programs are developed by Adobe, from creating vector graphics to video editing.
+In the beginning, Adobe had one-off payments for all their programs, but today they are subscription based.

-You don’t need to own all the programs crated by Adobe to create your artwork, but the essential few, which depends of your design field.
+You don’t need to own all the programs created by Adobe to create your artwork, but the essential few depend on your design field.

-Designer from field of digital design and photographers use Photoshop, designers who work in printing process use InDesign, if you create logotypes you will use Illustrator and for designers who make animations the tool to go is After Effects.
+Designers from digital design and photographers use Photoshop, and designers who work in the printing process use InDesign.
+If you create logotypes, you will use Illustrator, and for designers who make animations, the tool to go in After Effects.

-For UX/UI designers Adobe XD comes in handy, where you can create prototypes of you websites and mobile apps.
+For UI/UX designers, Adobe XD comes in handy, where you can create prototypes of your websites and mobile apps.

 Overall you don’t need to be dependent on one program alone.

-Adobe InDesign is another program where you’re not merely limited to printing design, but I’ve seen people designing webpages as well.
+Adobe InDesign is another program where you’re not limited to printing design, but I’ve also seen people designing web pages.

-Subscription-based business model is kind of inconvenient, if you’re just starting out your design career.
+A subscription-based business model is inconvenient if you’re starting your design career.

 In that case, you can check out products from Serif.
-Serif offers two products: Affinity Designer for crating vector graphics and illustrations and Affinity Photo for editing photographs.
+Serif offers two products: Affinity Designer for creating vector graphics and illustrations and Affinity Photo for editing photographs.

-Before putting your designs in a digital form, you should first sketch them and this is where sketch pad comes really in handy.
+Before putting your designs in a digital form, you should first sketch them; this is where a sketch pad comes in handy.

-Sketch pad is one thing that you can substitute for ordinary sheets of paper, but I cannot tell you how many times I have thrown good sketches and viable information made on sheets of paper away.
+Sketchpad is one thing you can substitute for ordinary sheets of paper, but I cannot tell you how many times I have thrown good sketches and viable information made on sheets of paper away.

-I personally prefer a sketch pad with dotted paper pattern, which comes in handy for creating wire frames – if you are web designer, or drawing lines from one dot to another when designing logos.
+I prefer a sketch pad with a dotted paper pattern, which comes in handy for creating wireframes – if you are a web designer or drawing lines from one dot to another when designing logos.

 Have you ever lost all your data because your computer suddenly decided it shouldn’t work properly anymore?

-Then you know you know how important it is to have an additional backup system in that case.
+Then you know how important it is to have an additional backup system.

-Secure data storage is not only an essential tool for graphic designer but for any person who works with digital files and nowadays you can choose to have your bytes stored in cloud or on an external hard drive.
+Secure data storage is not only an essential tool for a graphic designer but for any person who works with digital files, and nowadays, you can choose to have your bytes stored in the cloud or on an external hard drive.

-Cloud-stored data comes in handy if you are working from home, office or your favorite coffee shop, so if you want to have access wherever and whenever, choose it.
+Cloud-stored data comes in handy if you are working from a home, office, or in your favorite coffee shop, so if you want to have access wherever and whenever, choose it.

-The downfall of cloud data services is price, which is usually paid in a yearly fee and it is twice as expensive as same size of data storage on a hard disk.
+The downfall of cloud data services is the price, which is usually paid in a yearly fee and is twice as expensive as the exact size of data storage on a hard disk.

-Besides that, you need a good internet connection for uploading and downloading your files and that’s difficult to find sometimes.
+Besides that, you need a good internet connection for uploading and downloading your files, and that isn’t easy to find sometimes.

-If you don’t have super-fast internet connection, external disks have faster writing speeds than internet and they are cheaper as well.
+If you don’t have a super-fast internet connection, external disks have faster writing speeds than the internet and are cheaper.

-Quick tip: before presenting your work to a client, be sure to check twice if you took your external disk with you otherwise you are screwed.
+A quick tip: before presenting your work to a client, check twice if you took your external disk with you; otherwise, you are screwed.

-External hard disks are running on HDD technology and are prone to damage, so if you drop your disk on the floor, all data can be erased.
+External hard disks are running on HDD technology and are prone to damage, so if you drop your disk on the floor, all the data that you have stored can be erased.

 6. Big Table For All Designer Things

-When I was at the beginning of my design career I have bought a table that was solely nice to look at; I didn’t know how many things I need for creating a successful design: my ever-filling notebooks, laptop, monitor, mouse, keyboard and my table plant named Sophia.
+When I was at the beginning of my design career, I bought a table that was solely nice to look at; I didn’t know how many things I needed to create a successful design: my ever-filling notebooks, laptop, monitor, mouse, keyboard and my table plant named Sophia.

-All this stuff suddenly filled my narrow, nice-to-look-at designer desk, so I need to change it for a bigger, wider desk.
+All this stuff suddenly filled my narrow, nice-to-look-at-designer desk, so I needed to change it to a more extensive desk.

-When you are buying a desk, make sure it is at least 55 x 42 in (140 x 120 cm) wide, so you will have enough space.
+When buying a desk, ensure it is at least 55 x 42 in (140 x 120 cm) wide, so you will have enough space.

 In case you have a cat, be prepared to have it sit on your desk or keyboard.

-Ok, you might try to design something in a different way (by standing up, for instance), but for the most of the time you will be sitting down.
+Ok, you might try to design something differently (by standing up, for instance), but you will most of the time be sitting down.

 It is necessary to take a break every hour and stretch your back, but if you’re in the middle of your creative AHA moment, time will fly so fast that you will forget you need your much-important hourly back stretch.

-That’s where an ergonomic chair comes in handy, by helping you reduce stress on your spine.
+That’s where an ergonomic chair comes in handy by helping reduce stress on your spine.

-When you’re looking for a perfect chair you’ll be working in the whole day you should look for: good lumber support, adjustability of: reliability, arm width and height, lumbar support and depth of sitting.
+When you’re looking for the perfect chair you’ll be working in the whole day; you should look for: good lumber support, adjustability of reliability, arm width and height, lumbar support, and depth of sitting.

 8. Computer Mouse that Fits Hand Perfectly